 A search tool is the easiest way for users to find the exact car they want.

-With a custom search, you can add multiple filters, a search bar to type in terms and other features such as AJAX updates to get live results on-the-fly.
+You can add multiple filters, a search bar to type in terms, and other features such as AJAX updates to get live results on-the-fly with a custom search.

 The first thing to decide is where you want your search to appear.
 Below I added mine to the homepage.